-Regarding the selection by the organisers of the topics to be dealt with in "learning units", including the syndicate works which were integral part of them, the general level of satisfaction of the participants25 reached equivalent levels to what was met during previous CSDP modules, which is most positive.
+Regarding the selection by the organisers of the topics to be dealt with in "learning units", including the syndicate works which were integral part of them, the general level of satisfaction of the participants23 reached equivalent or even higher levels to what was met during previous CSDP modules, which is most positive.
 The display of these individual ratings is shown within the graph below.
 Naturally, some of the topics are preferred to others, especially when it comes to the details of the preparation and running of an operation, or the education of the European cadets.